Mailfence Contacts: a secure contact management software

 additional rights to some or all members.

-- The contact Edit right allows to update the contact.
+- The contact Edit right allows you to update the contact.

-Note: In case you give right to all the members of a group and someone joins the group later on, this person will automatically be granted the same access rights.
+Note: In case you give rights to all the members of a group and someone joins the group, later on, this person will automatically be granted the same access rights.
 If you wish to avoid that, grant rights to the individual members that are now in the group.

 You can remove the access rights you have granted at any time.